 A Trade Notification sent to the Transporter after the deadline specified in the Article 12.6.1.1 of this Network Code, and in line with the deadline from the Article 12.7.2 of this Network Code shall be considered as Renominations at VTP of the Users identified by such Trade Notification and shall be taken into account only if both Users from the Trade Notification send Renomination in the same renomination cycle.

 Trade Notification from the Article 12.5.2 of this Network Code may be submitted even if Trade Notification from the Article 12.5.1 of this Network Code has not been submitted.
+Trade Notification from the Article 12.5.2 of this Network Code may be submitted even if one or both Users from such Trade Notification did not submit Nomination for Contracted Capacities.

 Traded Quantities of each User indicated in the Trade Notification cannot be higher than the Contracted Capacity of that User and cannot result in breach of the Renomination Limitation by any User.